Stevieloh/nci-flow/docs/VPC-MSEG/lab-0-vpc-overview.md

 Alternatively, some companies can choose to deploy only Microsegmentation within their environment if they deem that having categories tags assigned to the Virtual machines are a more effective security policy and that adding on the Layer 3 ACL will be more cumbersome and adds on to the overall complexity when troubleshooting arises.

+Nutanix Micro-segmentation works on the basis of Categories values.
+The same tags can be applied to Virtual Machines of similar functionalities, thus group them in

 An overview of the Network Diagram is as per below:

 ![](img/Lab1/vpc_overview.png)